I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/scsiwmi/ns-scsiwmi-scsiwmiguidreginfo.md

 ## Members

+`Guid`

+Points to the GUID that identifies the block.

+`InstanceCount`

+Specifies the number of instances defined for the block.

 `Flags`

 Indicates characteristics of the block.
 The SCSI port driver sets all but the following WMIREG_FLAG_<i>XXX</i> on behalf of the miniport driver.
 A miniport driver might set one or more of the following flags: